 My Favorite Accommodations

-The all -inclusive Club Med Buccaneer’s Creek personifies the Creole spirit and offers an impressive number of ways to enjoy a taste of paradise in the French West Indies.
+The all-inclusive Club Med Buccaneer’s Creek personifies the Creole spirit and offers an variety of ways to enjoy a taste of paradise in the French West Indies.
 Whether you’re soaking up the sun on the amazing beaches of Martinique, scuba diving off the sublime coastline of Baie du Marin, relaxing during a sunset yoga session on a picturesque deck, or water skiing in the bright blue Caribbean sea, Buccaneer’s Creek has something for everyone.

-The fourth largest island country in the Caribbean, Jamaica is the perfect spot for families in search of an easy getaway and a rich reggae-infused culture.
-It’s a place where you “Don’t worry about a thing, cause every little thing gonna be all right.”
+As the fourth largest island country in the Caribbean, Jamaica is the perfect spot for families in search of an easy getaway and a rich, reggae-infused culture.

-This is the land of jerk chicken and reggae, beaches and rainforests, blue mountains and blue lagoons.
-With a range of hotel options (all-inclusive resorts, stylish boutique properties, lavish hideaways), there’s something for everyone.
-The easy-going atmosphere is ideal for little kids (there’s even a hotel that has a fleet of free nannies on staff).
-Teenagers love the 24/7 energy and all the adventure sports, from Zip lining to scaling one of the Caribbean’s most beautiful waterfalls.
-And did we mention?
+This is the land of jerk chicken, beaches and rainforests, blue mountains, and blue lagoons.
+With a range of hotel options (all-inclusive resorts, stylish boutique properties, and lavish hideaways), there’s something for everyone.
+The easy-going atmosphere is ideal for little kids (there’s even a hotel that has a fleet of free nannies on staff)!
+Teenagers love the 24/7 energy and all the adventure sports, from zip-lining to scaling one of the Caribbean’s most beautiful waterfalls.
+And the best part?
 The weather’s warm and sunny most of the time.

 My Favorite Accommodations

 But for parents, perhaps the best place for infants is Jamaica—more specifically, Franklin D. Resort and Spa.
-This resort assigns every family with their own full-time nanny (included in the cost of the stay).
-This nanny can put baby down for a nap while you and your partner lounge by the pool, babysit while you enjoy a quiet dinner, and play with baby when you want to enjoy some of the island’s adult amenities.
+This resort assigns every family their own full-time nanny included in the cost of the stay.
+The nanny can put baby down for a nap while you and your partner lounge by the pool, babysit while you enjoy a quiet dinner, and play with baby when you want to enjoy some of the island’s adult amenities.

-All of the islands in the Caribbean are rich in history, many of them once thriving plantation and mill islands or overrun by pirates.
-But Puerto Rico’s historic Old San Juan sets itself apart, when a stroll through the winding streets can easily conjure up feelings of colonial life in the 1500s.
-Here, Castillo San Cristobal is one of the largest Spanish forts of the new world, and the Castillo San Felipe del Morro citadel provides expansive play areas and views with its dose of history.
-You’ll also find the ancestral home of the Ponce de Leon family and his burial site, at the San Juan Cathedral, in Old San Juan.
-Bonus: U.S. citizens don’t need passports to visit!
+Full of once-thriving plantations, mill islands, or pirate havens, all of the islands in the Caribbean are rich in history, but Puerto Rico’s historic Old San Juan sets itself apart as a uniquely-historic destination where a stroll through the winding streets conjures up a vivid picture of colonial life in the 1500s.
+Here, Castillo San Cristobal is one of the largest Spanish forts of the New World, and the Castillo San Felipe del Morro citadel provides expansive play areas and views adorned with a dose of history.
+You’ll also find the ancestral home of the Ponce de León family and his burial site at the San Juan Cathedral in Old San Juan.
+And, as a bonus: U.S. citizens don’t need passports to visit!

 My Favorite Accommodations

-Visiting St. Bart’s is the ultimate luxury destination in the Caribbean and perfect for people who are really looking to indulge.
+St. Bart’s is the ultimate luxury destination in the Caribbean, making it perfect for people who are really looking to indulge.
 This French-speaking island is popular with the A-list crowds because of its luxury accommodations, beautiful beaches, high-end shopping, and fine dining establishments.
-You can expect expensive yachts, private luxury villas (that come with a private butler), crazy nightlife, and the occasional celebrity sighting.
+You can expect expensive yachts, private luxury villas (that come with a private butler!), crazy nightlife, and the occasional celebrity sighting.

 My Favorite Accomodations

-La Guanahani offers two generously sized swimming pools, two distinct beaches, an array of watersports, tennis courts and natural hiking paths, as well as complimentary children’s programs, a fitness center, a spa and a host of wellness activities.
+La Guanahani offers two generously-sized swimming pools, two distinct beaches, an array of water sports, tennis courts and natural hiking paths, complimentary children’s programs, a fitness center, a spa, and a whole host of wellness activities.

-Nevis is known for sandy beaches, including palm-fringed Pinney’s Beach and sheltered Oualie Beach.
-Booby High Shoals is a popular offshore dive site sheltering sea turtles and stingrays.
+Nevis is known for sandy beaches, including palm-fringed Pinney’s Beach, the sheltered Oualie Beach, and Booby High Shoals, a popular offshore dive site with sea turtles and stingrays.
 The island’s capital, Charlestown, is filled with Georgian-style buildings and other British colonial relics.

 My Favorite Accommodations

 Saint Martin is part of the Leeward Islands in the Caribbean Sea.
-It comprises 2 separate countries, divided between its northern French side, called Saint-Martin, and its southern Dutch side, Sint Maarten.
-The island is home to busy resort beaches and secluded coves.
-It’s also known for fusion cuisine, vibrant nightlife and duty-free shops selling jewelry and liquor.
+It comprises 2 separate countries, divided between its northern French side, Saint-Martin, and its southern Dutch side, Sint Maarten.
+Whether you’re hiking Saint-Martin’s Pic Paradis or strolling through historic seaside streets in Philipsburg, the island is home to busy resort beaches and secluded coves.
+It’s also known for fusion cuisine, vibrant nightlife, and duty-free shops selling jewelry and liquor.

 My Favorite Accommodations

-Sonesta Maho is the destination’s leading family resort with connecting rooms, one bedroom suites, and its Beach House Kids Club and Aqua Park which offers two new waterslides for ages 10-15, a whole new cast of Beach House characters and a new Teen Zone.
-The resort’s family-oriented concept include walkabout events; junior fitness; a dedicated children-only Beach House Kids Club designed for ages 3 to 12; character experiences with the Beach House Crew and the main event – the interactive kids show, “Beach House Live!”
+Sonesta Maho is the destination’s leading family resort with connecting rooms, one bedroom suites, and its Beach House Kids Club and Aqua Park, which offers two new waterslides for ages 10-15, a whole new cast of Beach House characters, and a new Teen Zone.
+The resort’s family-oriented concept includes walkabout events, junior fitness, a dedicated children-only Beach House Kids Club designed for ages 3 to 12, character experiences with the Beach House Crew, and the main event—the interactive kids show, “Beach House Live!”

 My Favorite Accommodations

-Windjammer Landing is located near Castries on St. Lucia‘s stunning northwest coast.
-With its sandy stretch of beach along Labrelotte Bay and a hillside setting where the resort is nestled into the lush landscaping, Windjammer Landing provides a Mediterranean feel, not to mention a home away from home.
-With one- to four-bedroom villas that range in size from 1,200 to 3,600 square feet, families of all sizes can travel together and enjoy full kitchens, living spaces, large bedrooms and convenient amenities such as washers and dryers.
-Of course, it also offers kids’ programming, water sports and restaurants.
+Windjammer Landing is located near the capital city of Castries on St. Lucia‘s stunning northwest coast.
+Nestled into lush hillside landscaping and adorned with a sandy stretch of beach along Labrelotte Bay, Windjammer Landing provides a Mediterranean feel to your home-away-from-home.
+With one- to four-bedroom villas that range in size from 1,200 to 3,600 square feet, families of all sizes can travel together and enjoy full kitchens, living spaces, large bedrooms, and convenient amenities like washers and dryers.
+Of course, it also offers kids’ programming, water sports, and restaurants.

-Trinidad‘s lesser known sister island is the country mouse to its city mouse.
-Swimming the Nylon Pool, snorkeling the reefs and hiking the rainforest enrich youngsters with rare natural experiences.
-The culture, too, resonates here, where you’re likely to find a youth steel drum band performing in the park and taste local spiced hot chocolate in the restaurants.
-Most accommodations, such as Coco Reef Resort and the Magdalena Grand Beach & Golf Resort, offer beachfront and plenty of watersports to families.
+Trinidad‘s lesser-known sister island is the “country mouse” to its “city mouse.”
+Swimming in the Nylon Pool, snorkeling through the reefs ,and hiking the rainforest enrich youngsters with rare natural experiences.
+The culture, too, resonates here, where you’re likely to find a youth steel drum band performing in the park and sip spiced hot chocolate in local restaurants.
+Most accommodations, such as Coco Reef Resort and the Magdalena Grand Beach & Golf Resort, offer beachfront views and plenty of water sports sure to keep every family entertained.

 My Favorite Accommodations

-Magdalena Grand Beach & Golf Resort is located on the Atlantic side of the island, the Magdalena Grand occupies more than 2 miles of beachfront and 112 acres on what was once a sugar plantation.
+Magdalena Grand Beach & Golf Resort is located on the Atlantic side of the island, occupying more than 2 miles of beachfront and 112 acres on what was once a sugar plantation.
 With all of that ocean and three pools, as well as a separate, dedicated pool for scuba training, the Magdalena Grand has just about everything a family looks for in a beach resort vacation.
-The children’s program is seasonal, but even in the off-season, special activities will be arranged, including a bouncy house on the grounds and other out-of-the-box offerings.
-For families who appreciate nature and the environment, Hawksbill sea turtles lay eggs on the beach directly in front of the south wing.
-March to September is nesting season.
-If the turtles begin to hatch and move to the ocean, you can ask to be notified of this miracle of nature – an earth science lesson your children will not likely forget.
+The children’s program is seasonal, but even in the off-season, the Magdalena Grand arranges special, kid-friendly activities, including a bouncy house on the grounds and other out-of-the-box offerings.
+For families who appreciate nature and the environment, Hawksbill sea turtles lay eggs on the beach directly in front of the south wing from March to September.
+If the turtles begin to hatch and move to the ocean, you can ask to be notified, making for an earth science lesson your children will never forget.

 Turks & Caicos has grown into a ritzy, pricey beach destination.
-Still, such affordable options as Ocean Club Resorts and all-inclusive Beaches welcome kids with family-style accommodations and amenities.
-Discoveries such as a conch farm, horseback riding, and an island of rare iguanas fascinate.
-Boat excursions to North and Middle Caicos step back in time to expose families to the true culture, caves, whales, and flamingoes of the islands.
+Still, affordable options like Ocean Club Resorts and all-inclusive beaches welcome kids with family-style accommodations and amenities.
+Discoveries such as a conch farm, horseback riding, and an island of rare iguanas are sure to fascinate every member of the family.
+Boat excursions to North and Middle Caicos step back in time to expose families to the true culture, caves, whales, and flamingoes that have walked (or swam) the islands for centuries.

 My Favorite Accommodations

 Yes, you can go to the Caribbean without a passport!
 In fact, in the U.S. Virgin Islands, you can go to three Caribbean destinations without a passport.
-On St. Croix, you’ll find stunning beaches and historic attractions; on St. Thomas (a major cruise port), more great beaches and shopping in Charlotte Amalie; and on St. John, U.S. Virgin Islands National Park, which comprises most of the island.
+On St. Croix, you’ll find stunning beaches and historic attractions; on St. Thomas (a major cruise port), you’ll stroll through shopping centers and beautiful beaches in Charlotte Amalie; and on St. John, you’ll find the U.S. Virgin Islands National Park, which comprises most of the island.
 All three destinations feature fantastic beach resorts, though you’ll find the highest concentration of them on St. Croix.
 Our suggestion?
 Stay on St. Croix and plan day trips to St. Thomas and St. John.
 All are easily accessible by ferry or a short plane ride.

 My Favorite Accommodations

 The Buccaneer is the best resort for families in St. Croix, and perhaps the U.S. Virgin Islands as a whole.
-Spanning 340 lushly landscaped acres, it’s easy to get lost in all the fun, from water sports, sparkling pools and boat trips to a kids’ club, family treasure hunts and crab races.
+Spanning 340 lushly landscaped acres, it’s easy to get lost in all the fun, from water sports, sparkling pools and boat trips to a kids’ club, family treasure hunts, and crab races.
 The resort also offers several restaurants and serves complimentary breakfast — a rarity at a luxury resort like this.
-Then there’s a spa, hiking trails, golf, tennis, art lessons, babysitting- you could easily spend your entire vacation at The Buccaneer.
+Then there’s a spa, hiking trails, golf, tennis, art lessons, and babysitting—you could easily spend your entire vacation at The Buccaneer!

 Meet Christina Vieira, a Traveler, a Planner, and a Mom.
 She is also the owner of Showcase the World Travel, a modern travel agency that helps busy Moms take the vacation they deserve without adding “planning it all” to their to-do lists.
 After all, Mom should get to enjoy their vacation, too!